swcarpentry/sql-novice-survey/_episodes/06-agg.md

 Why does Lake's name appear rather than Roerich's or Dyer's?
-The answer is that when it has to aggregate a field, but isn't told how to, the database manager chooses an actual value from the input set.
+The answer is that when it has to aggregate a field, but isn't told how to, the database engine chooses an actual value from the input set.
 It might use the first one processed, the last one, or something else entirely.